niMgnoeSeeL/ChaoMI/README.md

 # Repository Description

-This replication repository contains the data, result, and scripts for the paper "Accounting for Missing Events in Statistical Information Leakage Estimation" submitted to ICST 2024.
+This replication repository contains the data, result, and scripts for the paper "Accounting for Missing Events in Statistical Information Leakage Estimation" submitted to ISSTA 2025.

 ## Requirements